TheDigitalGarbologist/workflows-extension-template/doc/component_metadata.md

 Use `"mode": "multiple"` to render a multiselect dropdown in the UI.

 ![Selection input](./img/input_selection_multiple.png)

+When using `"mode": "multiple"`, the component will generate a plain list of values in the SQL call to the store procedure.

 ### Range
 **`Range`** is an input type that allows selecting a range of values.
 It generates a range input in the UI.